Script Filter Input

 Alfred Filters Results

-A new option in Alfred 3 is the ability to run the script once, and allow Alfred to filter the results from all results returned by the script.
+You can choose to run the script once, and allow Alfred to filter the results from all results returned by the script.

 This is a highly efficient way to return results fast as Alfred handles the filtering, rather than running the script multiple times as additional characters are typed and the search is refined.

-From Alfred 3.5, you can set the match mode Alfred uses to filter the results from the configuration cog to the right of the "Alfred Filters Results" checkbox.
+You can set the match mode Alfred uses to filter the results from the configuration cog to the right of the "Alfred Filters Results" checkbox.
 These modes pair well with the "match" property in the Script Filter JSON output.

 Where phrase means the title or match property, the match modes are: